diogok/todo/README.md

     $ chmod +x todo
     $ sudo mv todo /usr/bin/todo

-You must configure it so it creates the databases
+You must configure it so it creates the databases, only on first run (configs will be wrinte to ~/.todorc):

     $ todo -c